coffee2code/blog-time/readme.txt

  * Returns a custom datetime format string for default use
  * by the Blog Time plugin.
  *
- * See https://php.net/date for more information regarding the time format.
+ * @see https://www.php.net/manual/en/datetime.format.php for more information regarding the time format.
  *
  * @param string $format Original format string (ignored)
  * @return string New format string